-Mobile field service applications should improve technician productivity and make their lives easier.
-But many apps are designed to have a technician tap away on a 3.5 inch screen.
+Mobile field service apps should improve technician productivity and make their lives easier.
+But many field service apps are designed to have a technician tap away on a 3.5 inch screen.
 Rather than typing just use the phone for its original intention?
 For talking!
 Imagine that, talking into your phone instead of using it as a type writer.

 Virtual personal assistants are native features to iPhone and Android devices.
 Products like Siri and Dictation, capture voice memos and transcribes the field notes for you.
 No need to tap away on your screen to complete work order details.